MatrixEditor/caterpillar/docs/source/tutorial/advanced.rst

     'Hello, World!'

-The resulting object, showcases a transformed structure, where the name attribute is stored using the :class:`pointer` class.
+The resulting object, showcases a transformed structure, where the name attribute is stored using the :class:`~caterpillar.fields.pointer` class.
 It is a standard integer class that stores the parsed model object as well.

 Chaining